T-Display

 These readings do not reflect the true battery terminal voltage.
 Direct measurement during charging shows that the TP4054 charger regulates the voltage safely, gradually rising until it reaches a constant 4.20V.

-Set the attenuation for GPIO34 to the maximum setting (12dB).
-Without this, the ADC will saturate and report incorrect values around 1V.
+If you want to measure the battery voltage in your firmware, make sure you set the attenuation for GPIO34 to the maximum setting (12dB).
+Without this, the ADC will saturate and cut off values at around 1V.

 Voltage Spikes in Sensor Readings